-According to the International Federation for Robotics, the demand for service robots is expected to increase turnover to $46 million between 2016 and 2019.
+According to the International Federation for Robotics, the demand for service robots increased turnover to $46 million between 2016 and 2019.
 By 2050, a significant proportion of on-the-ground events and exhibitions jobs could be staffed by robots.

 How close are we to Westworld-style events populated, staffed, and run by realistic humanoids?
 It’s hard to say, but the robotic revolution may be closer than we think.
 While driverless cars are yet some way from dominating our roads, we think it is realistic to assume a 30-year outlook where VIP pickups are booked automatically, and driven autonomously from airport to venue.

-Currently, robots and drones are still controlled manually (through a smartphone or wearable), if remotely.
-By 2050, this will seem a clunky and unnecessary process.
-If Mark Zuckerberg’s predictions on augmented intelligence come true, and Elon Musk’s work on ‘neural linking’ prove fruitful, then all it will take is for an attendee to think about how welcome a cocktail after a busy day networking would be before one is delivered, mixed exactly the way they like it.
-This is a frivolous example of course – the implications of this kind of brain-computerization are vast, with the potential to change the very nature of how our internal processes are communicated externally.
+While many robots and drones are still controlled manually (through a smartphone or wearable), Amazon’s Scout delivery robots use AI.
+And if Mark Zuckerberg’s predictions on augmented intelligence come true, and Elon Musk’s work on ‘neural linking’ prove fruitful, then all it will take is for an attendee to think about how welcome a cocktail after a busy day networking would be before one is delivered, mixed exactly the way they like it.
+This is a frivolous example of course - the implications of this kind of brain-computerization are vast, with the potential to change the very nature of how our internal processes are communicated externally.

 According to Facebook - not to mention the global phenomenon of Pokémon Go - AR is the next transformative technology, with every major company in the world interested or involved in its development and application.